 Estimates of proved reserves of natural gas are taken from the U.S. Department of Energy report U.S. Crude Oil, Natural Gas and Natural Gas Liquids Reserves.
-Since this time series only begins in 1977, AGA, American Petroleum Institute (API) and Canadian Producers Association (CPA) data on natural gas reserves, 1960-1979, are presented.
 Data for gas spaceheating customers were taken from the AGA Residential Natural Gas Market Survey.
 Changes in the quantity and format of data reported to AGA, the Energy Information Administration, the Federal Energy Regulatory Commission and others have influenced the quality and type of tables that can be constructed from the available sources.
 As a result, tables in this edition have been modified or eliminated compared with previous Gas Facts editions based on judgements regarding sample size and data quality.